IN STOCK & SHIPS FAST!

 = Over $800 (but that doesn't include replacing electronic components that are known to fail such as the height sensors).

 Converting to a coil spring suspension is the smarter choice because it is more reliable and less expensive than direct replacement of your bad air suspension system.
 Strutmasters has been the leader in conversion kits for years.
-We use high-quality parts and offer a limited lifetime warranty.
+We use high-quality parts and offer a 1-year warranty.
 The kit can be installed yourself, too.
 This kit includes two pre-assembled coil-over front struts and two coil springs for the back of the vehicle.
 Our kits are the only ones that include coil springs on the market.
 The decision is simple- choose Strutmasters and get it fixed once and for all!